sy77777en/video_annotation_folk/caption/export.md

 After exporting caption data, you can generate various types of critiques for evaluation and analysis purposes using the critique generation script.

+### **How It Works**

+The critique generation system processes caption data through several key steps:

+1. **Input Filtering**: Only processes captions with status "approved" or "rejected" - these are the only captions that should have critiques generated
+2. **Smart Skipping**: Some critique types (replacement_error, deletion_error, nonconstructive) automatically skip captions with perfect scores (5/5) since there's insufficient content to modify
+3. **Incremental Processing**: Detects changes in caption data and configuration parameters, only regenerating critiques when necessary to avoid redundant work
+4. **Multi-Model Generation**: Uses different LLMs depending on critique type - GPT-4.1 for text-only error critiques, Gemini for video-enabled critiques
+5. **Complete Dataset Upload**: Only exports and uploads when ALL six critique types are successfully completed (no failures across any critique type)

+**Key Insight**: The script is designed for large-scale processing (thousands of videos) with robust error handling, progress tracking, and parallel execution support.
+Upload only happens when you have a complete dataset with all critique types.

 ### **Overview**

 The critique generation system creates six types of critiques for each completed caption task: